silveira42/iris-size-django/README.md

  The sorting algorithm was built from  https://dcode.domenade.com/tutorials/how-to-easily-sort-html-tables-with-css-and-javascript .

 # TODO:
-1. CORRECT ERROR WHEN EXPORTING!
+1. change global name to classname when possible

 1. Add testing